 Alto Pomar is located in the eastside Templeton Hills at almost 1400 feet in elevation and takes advantage of the winds and temperature swings of the Templeton Gap.
 The varying soils are primarily calcareous marls and shales with mixed clays and gravel.
 Farming the steep ridges of Alto Pomar is a challenge.
 Water is limited and the vines naturally produce extremely low yields (2 tons/acre) of intense and well-balanced fruit.

 The vineyard is farmed in both trellis and head-trained fashion.
-The oldest vines are now in their 25th year.
+The oldest vines are now over 25 years of age..

 DENO Wines will always be based on the best fruit available.

 Harvest timing is always a challenge and the window of harvest for ideal balance is very short.
 Grapes are harvested when the acid and maturity appear to be in the best harmony.
 This results in wines of balance and ripe flavors.